Triptych – An artwork made in the form of three painted or carved panels

 The paintings got a triple tick (triptych) from me because there were three panels.

-Triptych is the same principal as diptych ("tri" meaning three and "ptych" meaning fold in Greek.
+Triptych is the same principle as diptych ("tri" meaning three and "ptych" meaning fold in Greek.
 Tri-ptych = three-fold).

 Above is a triptych produced between 1425 and 1428 by Robert Campin.